whee1337/chess-openings/README.md

 Chess pieces found on https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces/Maurizio_Monge made by Maurizio Monge

-## Why have you done this?
+## Base-Project
-Simple answer - for fun.
-I've decided to check what the hell qml is.
+Thanks to https://github.com/zerozez/qt-chess for creating the base of this project

 # chess-openings